Pushpavel/AutoCp/README.md

 </div>

-This plugin provides support for creating solution files and testing them in any Jetbrains IDEs.
+This plugin provides support for creating solution files and testing them for competitive programming in any Jetbrains IDEs.

 ### Installation